How can I help you?

 Export all records in client side

-Export all records with async pipe is especially beneficial when dealing with large datasets that need to be exported for offline analysis or sharing.
+Exporting all records with async pipe proves especially beneficial when dealing with large datasets that require export for offline analysis or sharing purposes.

-By default, when utilizing observables for Grid data binding, the export operation exports only the records on the current page.
-However, the Syncfusion Angular Grid component allows you to export all records, including those from multiple pages, by configuring the pdfExportProperties and excelExportProperties in conjunction with the Async Pipe for data binding.
+By default, the Syncfusion Angular Grid component exports only the records available on the current page.
+However, the Grid component allows exporting all records, including those from multiple pages, by configuring the pdfExportProperties and excelExportProperties in conjunction with the Async Pipe for data binding.

 To export all records, including those from multiple pages, configure the pdfExportProperties.dataSource for PDF exporting and excelExportProperties.dataSource for Excel exporting within the toolbarClick event handler.
 Inside this event, set the dataSource property of pdfExportProperties and excelExportProperties for PDF and Excel exporting to include all records.